cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

 ## Option 2 Bootstrapping a Cloudify Manager

 Bootstrapping consists of running a blueprint of the Cloudify Manager that installs and configures all of the Cloudify components.
+If you are installing Cloudify Manager in an offline environment, [click here]({{< relref "installation/bootstrapping.md#offline-environment" >}})

 #### Workflow
 Getting your Cloudify Manager up and running comprises the following steps: